Signs It's Time To Let Go: Acceptance And Moving On

 If abuse has become a factor in your relationship, you can call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) for helpful information and resources.

-Obvious lack of interest
+Obvious lack of attachment or interest

 Getty